 Unit Description

-The AW-D model is a direct fired gas heating unit.
+The AW-I model is an indirect fired gas heating unit with a drum and tube type heat exchanger.
 The unit can be either indoor or outdoor and may include supplemental cooling and/or energy recovery.

 A: Unit Model